-Simulation shows that damping coeffecients between MD and F1 about yaw motions should be set $\sim 2$ [Nm/(rad/sec)] for efficient damping of torsion modes of single-wire suspensions.
-From the results of damping strength measurement (subsection 6.2.4), number of cubic magnets attached to MD is set 72 and the distance between MD and the copper plate on F1 is set 5 mm.
+Simulation shows that damping coeffecients between MD and F1 about yaw motions should be set $\sim 2$ [Nm/(rad/sec)] for efficient damping of torsion modes of single-wire suspensions (see section ??).
+From the results of damping strength measurement (section ??), number of cubic magnets attached to MD is set 72 and the distance between MD and the copper plate on SF is set 5 mm.